heimweh/go-pagerduty/README.md

 ```

 ## Example usage
-1. Create the following in a file at some path like the project root `go-pagerduty/main.go`
+1. Add something like the following to a go project:

 ```go
 package main